Dai-ichi Life to buy foreign bonds if yen temporarily strengthens

-TOKYO Japan’s $385 billion (249.5 billion pounds) Dai-ichi Life Insurance (8750.T) said it will use temporary bouts of strength in the yen to buy foreign bonds and shares – without incurring the extra expense of hedging (limiting) its currency risks.
+TOKYO, Oct 22 Japan's $385 billion Dai-ichi Life Insurance said it will use temporary bouts of strength in the yen to buy foreign bonds and shares - without incurring the extra expense of hedging (limiting) its currency risks.

 The life insurer, which has total assets of about 46 trillion yen ($385 billion), expects the world economy to keep growing, led by the strength in the U.S. economy.